rhomobile/rhomobile-docs/eb/en/edge/api/system.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Primary email of phone owner.
-To access this property &lsquo;pim&rsquo; capability must be enabled in your build.yml.</p>
+Primary email of phone owner.
+To access this property 'pim' capability must be enabled in your build.yml.
 ####Access